 - Risk and compliance is a critical part of the assessment process in determining the performance of all employees, especially senior executives and identified staff and material risk takers.
 All employees are required to have risk measures in their performance scorecards, which ensure that their individual remuneration has been appropriately assessed with regard to risk. - Adherence to HSBC values is a pre-requisite for any employee to be considered for variable pay.
 HSBC values are key to the running of a sound, sustainable bank.
-Employees have a separate HSBC values rating which directly influences their overall performance rating considered by the Committee for their variable pay determinations. - For our most senior employees, the greater part of their reward is deferred and thereby subject to malus, which allows the awards to be reduced or cancelled if warranted. - -The Group also carries out regular reviews to assess instances of non-compliance with risk procedures and expected behaviour.
+Employees have a separate HSBC values rating which directly influences their overall performance rating considered by the Committee for their variable pay determinations. - For our most senior employees, the greater part of their reward is deferred and thereby subject to malus, which allows the awards to be reduced or cancelled if warranted. - The Group also carries out regular reviews to assess instances of non-compliance with risk procedures and expected behaviour.
 Instances of non-compliance are escalated for consideration in variable pay decisions, including adjustments and malus of unvested awards granted in prior years.
 For identified staff and Material Risk Takers (MRTs), the Committee has oversight of such decisions. - All variable pay awards made to identified staff and material risk takers for the performance year in which they have been identified as MRTs are also subject to the Group Claw back Policy in accordance with the requirements in the Prudential Regulation Authority's Remuneration Code.

-Quantitative disclosures: 2017 BDT 2016 BDT Number of meetings held by the main body overseeing remuneration during the financial year n/a n/a Remuneration paid to the main body overseeing remuneration during the financial year n/a n/a Number of employees having received a variable remuneration award during the financial year 770 745 Guaranteed bonuses awarded during the financial year: Number of employee Total amount of guaranteed bonuses 847 76,045,093 840 77,029,530 Sign-on awards made during the financial year: Number of employee Total amount of sign-on awards - 3 674,327 Severance payments made during the financial year: Number of employee Total amount of severance payments 8,827,049 13,542,060 Total amount of outstanding deferred remuneration (in cash) 11,039,004 11,344,330 Total amount of deferred remuneration paid out in the financial year 4,781,294 4,551,277 Breakdown of amount of remuneration awards for the financial year: Fixed and variable 2,288,422,377 2,084,298,301 Variable pay Deferred Non-deferred 24,303,397 355,118,304 379,421,701 6,082,777 309,557,381 315,640,158
+2018 BDT 2017 BDT Number of meetings held by the main body overseeing remuneration during the financial year n/a n/a , II/a Remuneration paid to the main body overseeing remuneration during the financial year n/a n/a Number of employees having received a variable remuneration award during the financial year 763 770 Guaranteed bonuses awarded during the financial year: Number of employee 860 847 Total amount of guaranteed bonuses 80,668,542 76,045,093 Sign-on awards made during the financial year: Number of employee - Total amount of sign-on awards - - Severance payments made during the financial year: Number of employee 7 1 Total amount of severance payments 35,867,138 8,827,049 Total amount of outstanding deferred remuneration (in cash) 6,640,832 11,039,004 Total amount of deferred remuneration paidout in the financial year 5,913,855 4,781,294 Breakdown of amount of remuneration awards for the financial year: Fixed and variable 2,081,067,335 2,190,273,206 Variable pay Deferred 7,414,662 7,007,823 Non-deferred 373,521,837 375,162,565 380,936,499 382,170,388